Would you hang up on Google's AI?

 Now.
 Let’s start with the obvious question.
 Does it work?
 We don’t know.

 Frustratingly, Google was unable to show us this technology in action.
 We have no idea if the calls shared today were the successful calls out of many, many attempts - nor do we know if the recipient was prepped beforehand.
 We don’t know how easy the system is to fool, or just confuse enough to render it useless.
-Anyone who uses Google’s assistant today knows how often it stumbles over a lot of basic requests.
+Anyone who uses Google’s Assistant today knows how often it stumbles over a lot of basic requests.

 So, while others in attendance have referred to today’s demo as “stunning”, I’ll retreat to something more sensible: it’s promising.